 Consider “doubting Thomas,” to whom Jesus said, “Blessed are they that have not seen, and yet have believed” (John 20:29).
 Two verses later, speaking of the many signs Jesus did, John said, “these are written that you may believe.”
 Written.
 Most people of the world in the first century were not in the right place at the right time to see what Thomas saw.
 The New Testament Scriptures were written precisely for this vast majority, then and now, who could not be there.
 Even the difficult book of Revelation opens with these words, “Blessed is he that reads” (1:3).

 We have The Book.
 The infant church did not.
 God almighty planned that as the church moved from infancy into maturity it would be guided first by living authorities, then by documents written by those authorities, and finally by the collection of those documents into a Book — The Book — the greatest book in the world.

-That is why these “newsletters” are called “Insight into Bible Prophecy.”
+That is why these “newsletters” are called “Insight into Bible Prophecy” [written in 2009.
+Now they are called “Insight into Bible Truth,” with a wider range of topics].
 I am no prophet.
 I pay no attention to present day prophecies.
 However, I am vitally interested in the prophecies in The Book, the Bible, the Scriptures.
 When Jesus appeared to the two on the road to Emmaus, He didn’t just say, “Here I am.
 Believe.”
 Rather, “beginning at Moses and all the prophets, he expounded unto them in all the scriptures the things concerning himself” (Luke 24:27).
 He coupled His physical presence with proof from written prophecy.
 Thank God for written prophecy!
 Thank God for The Book!